hbs-rcs/large_data_in_R/index.md

 minimizes the development time needed.
 However, compute time could still be extended, and the resources required to run the program are quite expensive.
 For reference, a single node with 8 cores and 100GB of memory costs 300$/month on Amazon.
-If you need 400GB of memory (which some naive approaches using the CMS data I’m familiar with do), the cost for a single node goes up to 1200 per month.
+If you need 400GB of memory the cost for a single node goes up to 1200 per month.

 ## General strategies and principles